airbytehq/airbyte/airbyte-integrations/connectors/source-file/README.md

-# Mailerlite Source
+# File Source

-This is the repository for the Mailerlite configuration based source connector.
+This is the repository for the File source connector.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/mailerlite).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/file).

 ## Local development

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/mailerlite) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_mailerlite/spec.yaml` file.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/file) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_file/spec.yaml` file.
 Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source mailerlite test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source file test creds` and place them into `secrets/config.json`.

 ### Locally running the connector docker image